-Knowledge Empowering Youth (KEY) designs, donates, and implements turnkey public school libraries in Kenya.
-As the first program of its kind in Kenya, KEY is dedicated to giving every school-aged child access to books and to championing education as the path to prosperity, justice, and democracy.
+Knowledge Empowering Youth (KEY) designs, implements, and advocates for inspiring turnkey public school libraries in Kenya.
+As the first program of its kind in Kenya, KEY is dedicated to giving every school-aged child access to books and technology, and to championing education as the path to prosperity, justice, and democracy.

 46